 Currently, the Fed and the U.S. Treasury Department are operating under Section 13.3 of the Federal Reserve Act.
 It allows the Fed, with Treasury permission, to open a broad-based facility to support troubled areas of the financial markets in an emergency.
 There are questions about what bonds the Fed would buy, given it could open the central bank up to criticism that it's picking winners and losers among states and cities.
-There's also uncertainty over how it would implement a municipal purchasing program - including whether the central bank would turn to an asset management firm like BlackRock Inc, which it's doing with three of its bondbuying programs.
+There's also uncertainty over how it would implement a municipal purchasing program - including whether the central bank would turn to an asset management firm like BlackRock Inc, which it's doing with three of its bond-buying programs.
 Even allowing the central bank to help rescue the market from a crisis is a divisive topic in the industry.
 Citigroup Inc. strategists led by Vikram Rai found in a survey of over 1,146 clients this week that a majority of them would prefer that primary dealers run the Fed's muni buying program instead of an investment-management firm.
 Still, the strategists added later that the results of the survey "ripped through the industry and created much controversy."
 They noted some respondents had particularly strong views: "We have filtered out the racy comments," the bank strategists said, adding they "tried to synthesize the popular response for most questions."
-Bloomberg Law by Amanda Albright April 2, 2020 -With assistance from Danielle Moran and Craig Torres.

-Copyright © 2024 Bond Case Briefs | bondcasebriefs.com
+Bloomberg Markets By Amanda Albright April 2, 2020, 11:46 AM PDT - With assistance by Danielle Moran, and Craig Torres Copyright © 2024 Bond Case Briefs | bondcasebriefs.com